joshajohnson/ecp5-mini/README.md

 Example gateware can be found [here](https://github.com/joshajohnson/ecp5-mini-projects), however please note I built this board to force myself to write more HDL so it's probably full of bad practices.

 Check the [issues](https://github.com/joshajohnson/ecp5-mini/issues) for any errata / improvements to the design.

-## Why?
-After getting over my fears of BGA after assembling a [Glasgow](https://github.com/GlasgowEmbedded/Glasgow) recently, I decided the next logical step was to design a BGA into a board of my own.
-An ECP5 was the obvious choice to follow on from my [iCE40-feather](https://github.com/joshajohnson/ice40-feather) designed last year as it steps up the resources and available IO.
-There are also a growing number of open ECP5 dev boards and projects that I have / can learn from during the hardware and gateware development.

 ## Thanks
 Not only was this project inspired by the growing number of OSHW FPGA designs, but I referenced a number of them during the hardware development.
 A huge thank you needs to be given to these people as otherwise my design would likely have even more bugs...